 - A completed registration form

 - A dear family letter written in German – this is an introduction about yourself for your future host family.
-You might like to write about your home life, family, interests, studies, and most of all, why you want to be an Au Pair in Germany.
+For instance, you might like to write about your home life, family, interests, studies, and most of all, why you want to be an Au Pair in Germany.

 - A small photo album with smiley photos of you and your family/friends.

 - Copy of your school grades/university certificate and proof of German knowledge (for example, high school grades or a course completion certificate).

 - Passport or valid ID that you can travel with

 - 2 childcare references and one character reference (3 people in total).
 We check these so please make sure that they are reachable and happy to be contacted.

 - Clean enhanced DBS/Police check – we can help UK applicants to apply for this.